gravity-ui/uikit/src/components/Menu/README.md

 import {Menu} from '@gravity-ui/uikit';
 ```

-The `Menu` component makes it easy to create view for actions list.
+The `Menu` component makes it easy to create views for actions lists.

-The `Menu` has dedicated components for an item and a group: `Menu.Item`, `Menu.Group`.
-You can mix them together to create more complex menus.
+`Menu` has dedicated components for items (`Menu.Item`) and a groups (`Menu.Group`).
+You can combine them to create more complex menus.

 <!--LANDING_BLOCK
 <ExampleBlock